GCoiffier/miniSQL/README.md

 - a python iterator over the csv file
 - a dictionnary Attribute -> int, that tells us in which position in the tuple each field is

+relations are not loaded in memory, except after the application of an ORDER BY or a GROUP BY operator

 #### DataManager
-The DataManager class handles every operation on tables, like loading, remaning, or accessing a table.
+The DataManager class handles every operation on tables, like creating a new one, remaning, or accessing a table.
-For now, every table is loaded into the memory.

 #### Antlr and visitor pattern
 For the lexer/parser of SQL queries, we used python's binding to ANTLR.